vazco/uniforms/README.md

 > `The specified value "..." is not a valid email address.`

 Your browser is trying to do it best.
-Those warnings are harmless, but currently there's no way to get rid of them, other than downgrading to React `15.1.0` or using different browser.
+Those warnings are harmless, but currently, there's no way to get rid of them, other than downgrading to React `15.1.0` or using different browser.

 <br>